 This piece was solid wood and super heavy.
 The perfect piece for a raw wood furniture makeover.
-The only real issue I could find was a broken drawer support.
-But that can remedied easily.
-The hardest part would be removing the oil based paint, but I have just the product for the job.
+The only real issue I could find was broken drawer support.
+But that can be remedied easily.
+The hardest part would be removing the oil-based paint, but I have just the product for the job.

 One of my favorite products to strip paint is Citri Strip stripping gel.
 I created a short tutorial and demonstration of the product for you.
 Check it out below.

 *Always use your protective equipment (gloves, goggles, and mask) when using any chemical products and dispose of the contaminated materials as suggested by the manufacturer.
 I’m a safety girl!